 What do you think?
 We’re working on a few more touches and I’m constantly changing where things go for function and aesthetic purposes but it’s my favorite space in the house.
 My mustard Chesterfield loveseat might make it down too someday.
 Then I’m never coming upstairs.
 By the way, we put the new feet on the larger mustard Chesterfield couch, sibling to the loveseat we’re keeping, and it’s now available in our etsy shop…along with our most recent finished dresser.
 Take a look-more to come about those later this week.

-We're Annie and Greg Witkamp (aka the Wits) and we salvage, collect, refurbish, design and sell (or keep) furniture, decor and housewares.
-We're crazy for craigslist, estate sales and the challenge of bringing a piece back to glory.
+We're Annie and Greg Witkamp (aka the Wits).
+We salvage, collect, refurbish, design and sell (or keep/hoard) furniture, decor and housewares.

 In December of 2011 we became first time homeowners.
-Demo, renovation, budget decorating, DIY and more are documented here as well as our furniture finds and makeovers.
-However, as of February 2013, we gave ourselves a year to finish our house before transferring to Seattle (a dream of ours) in the spring of 2014.
-Wanna watch the craziness of home reno, DIY and furniture salvaging on a small budget and in a short amount of time?
-Tune in.
+Rehabbing our 1952 small home, every single room and large lot, in a little over 2 years then moving on is the goal.
+Demo, renovation, budget decorating, DIY and more.
+In February of 2013 we established plans to finish our house then transfer towards Seattle with Greg's engineering day job.
+Tune in to watch the craziness of home reno, DIY and furniture salvaging on a small budget and in a short amount of time.

 Oh, and if you are a foodie or just want some awesome recipes, visit Annie's food blog, thedabble.com